Luna-devv/mellow-web/README.md

 If you need help developing with this, join **[our Discord Server](https://discord.com/invite/yYd6YKHQZH)**.

+Note that this project is not meant to be used by anyone else, including other bots, as it is specifically designed for our bot and the backend API stays private.
+We will not provide support for this project if you use it for your own bot, though you are allowed to by the license.

 ## Setup
 Clone this repo with the following commands: